gklyne/annalist/documents/installing-annalist.md

 Annalist has been implemented to use federated authentication based on Open ID Connect (http://openid.net/connect/) rather than relying on local user credential management.
 Using third party authentication services should facilitate integration with single-sign-on (SSO) services, and avoids the security risks assciated with local password storage.
 Unfortunately, installing and configuring a system to use an OpenID Connect authentication service does take some addtional effort to register the installed application with the authentication service.

-Annalist currently supports two user authentication mechanisms: OpenID Connect using Google+, and local user login credentials.
+Annalist currently supports two user authentication mechanisms: OpenID Connect using Google, and local user login credentials.
 (Other OpenID Connect providers may also work, but have not been tested.)

-#### OpenID Connect using Google+
+#### OpenID Connect using Google

-Annalist OpenID Connect authentication has been tested with Google+ identity service.
-Instructions for configuring a new installation to work with Google+ are in [Configuring Annalist to use OpenID Connect](openid-connect-setup.md).
+Annalist OpenID Connect authentication has been tested with the Google identity service.
+Instructions for configuring a new installation to work with Google are in [Configuring Annalist to use OpenID Connect](openid-connect-setup.md).

 The configuration details for using an OpenID Connect provider are stored in a private area, away from the Annalist source files and site data, since they contain private keying data.
 A subdirectory `providers` of the Annalist configuration directory contains a description file for each supported OpenID Connect provider.
 New providers may be supported by adding descrtiption files to this directory.
 The provider description for Google may be a useful example for creating descriptions for other providers.
 (But be aware that different providers will have different registration procedures, and may require subtlely different forms of configuration information.)